samlarby/Milestone-Project-1/README.md

     * The testimonial section is for current customer reviews explaining why they enjoy The Function Gym.
 To show the success and enjoyment current members have.

 * __Footer__
-    * This will include a link to the contact form, and also links to all of The Function Gyms social media.
+    * This will include links to all of The Function Gyms social media.

 * __About__
     * This page will have information about the gym and what it does, types of training and also it will show a schedule for class times.